Sanketbhangale/taskmanager/README.md

 # Taskmanager

+The task manager consists of a task manager that manages clients processes.
+A ``process`` is left to the client to be defined using an interface.
+This component exposes interfaces for the client to utilize and define the behavior of the process and access the TaskManager.
+Kindly read the comments in the code for implementation details.

 # Usage of the component

-To use the task manager accepts a process object that implements the process interface.
+To use the task manager accepts a process object that implements the ``Process`` interface.

         class MySystemProcess implements Process {
         private int id;